 Reference susceptible strains of S. nonagrioides and O. nubilalis have been maintained under laboratory conditions to serve as control in this study.
-As a general rule, these populations are formed from individuals collected in non-Bt fields from Galicia (northwest of Spain), where Bt maize has never been commercially grown, so corn borers have low or no selection pressure, making them a good option to be used as the reference strain.
+As a general rule, these populations are formed from individuals collected in non-Bt fields from Galicia (Northwest of Spain), where Bt maize has never been commercially grown, so corn borers have low or no selection pressure, making them a good option to be used as the reference strain.
 Formerly, Galician populations of S. nonagrioides had not shown differences in susceptibility to the Cry1Ab toxin with respect to those of other Spanish populations in bioassays carried out in 1998 (González-Núñez et al., 2000) and in 2011 (unpublished results).
-Laboratory strains of O. nubilalis and S. nonagrioides originated from field collected populations coming from Galicia in 2016 and 2018, respectively, were established as reference strains for insect resistance monitoring at the CIB in Madrid.
-In the laboratory, a minimum of 300 adults are crossed every generation.
-Neonate larvae are taken from all the oviposition cages formed with the adults of the previous generation, unless any of them have symptoms of any disease, in which case it is removed.
-In addition, the larvae are periodically checked for the presence of pathogens (namely Nosema sp.) by inspecting a number of them in slides under the microscope and by molecular methods (PCR).

-Populations maintained for many years in the laboratory typically suffer excessive inbreeding, and this could influence the results of the bioassays.
-Thus, two new stocks of both corn borers species have been used this season.
-The collection of S. nonagrioides and O. nubilalis larvae was made in Galicia in 2020 and 2019, respectively, with the assistance of La Misión Biológica de Galicia (MBG, CSIC) staff, and they have been incorporated as reference populations after adaptation to the artificial diet and to laboratory conditions (Hoffmann & Ross, 2018).
+Populations maintained for many years in the laboratory typically suffer excessive inbreeding (Roush, 1986).
+To ensure that this does not influence bioassay results, new individuals are needed every few years.
+Two stocks of O. nubilalis and S. nonagrioides originated from field populations collected in Galicia in 2019 and 2020, respectively, have been used this season.
+The collection was carried out with the assistance of La Misión Biológica de Galicia (MBG, CSIC) staff, and they have been incorporated as reference populations after adaptation to the artificial diet and to laboratory conditions (Hoffmann & Ross, 2018).